Grass15/cryptodid_verifier/README.md

   Good to know:

-    There is two version of the Verifier.
+    There are two versions of the Verifier.
 Heroku doesn't support pure TCP/IP.
 So for the deployed version (On branch Main ), the verifier use websocket to communicate with the android app